State Flag Square (Baku)

 State Flag Square (Dövlət Bayrağı Meydanı) is a public square situated along Neftchiler Avenue in Bayil, Baku, Azerbaijan.
 Spanning 60 ha, with its upper section covering 3 ha, the square prominently displays national symbols of Azerbaijan, including the state coat of arms, anthem, and a bronze map of the country.
-Since 2024, it has flown the world’s largest flag.
+Since 2024, it has held the record for the “largest flag flown”.

 History

 The square was established by presidential decree on 17 November 2007, coinciding with the designation of 9 November as State Flag Day.
 Construction began on 30 December 2007 in Bayil, near the Naval Base, with President Ilham Aliyev attending the groundbreaking.
 In October 2009, an additional presidential order accelerated the project, allocating 10 million manats from the state reserve fund to the Baku City Executive Power.

 Designed by the U.S. firm Trident Support and executed by Azerbaijan’s Azenko, the square’s infrastructure integrates visibility from across Baku.
 Bronze elements, including the coat of arms, anthem text, and national map, were gilded using gold electroplating.
 A dedicated State Flag Museum was incorporated into the complex.